International Relations (MA)

 - In European Union Studies we offer the only general MA-level study of the European Union in the Netherlands.
 It is an interdisciplinary programme in which you will concentrate on issues that make up the core concern of European integration.

-- Global Order in Historical Perspective examines the social construction and the normative system created in the pursuit of global justice in a variety of areas.
+- Global Order in Historical Perspective examines the historical processes behind the evolution of the global order.

 - Global Political Economy engages with the governance, structure, history and development of the global economy from a variety of theoretical standpoints and competing disciplinary and regional perspectives.